 What Is STEM and Why Is It Important?

-- STEM consists of the natural sciences, math, engineering, and tech-related fields.
+- STEM consists of the natural sciences, math, engineering, and technology-related fields.

 - Most STEM jobs are in high demand but suffer from a lack of qualified candidates.